thirumurthis/Learnings/K8s/K8s_recap_1.md

              - with no selector (Endpoint is not automatically created) Check documentation for more details

+ Note:
- Note: the hostname of the pod, sub-domain for a pod can be set in the Pod definition file as well, check documentation in that case.
+    - The hostname of the pod, sub-domain for a pod can be set in the Pod definition file as well, check documentation in that case.
+    - `targetPort`: is the port the container accepts traffic on, `port:` is the abstracted Service port, which can be any port other pods use to access the Service